Nielsen Realisation by Gluing: Limit Groups and Free Products: Relative Stallings' theorem

 We emphasise that this construction works even when $A_i$ itself is not centre-free.
 In this case it carries more information than the induced action $\Stab_H(i) \to \Out(A_i)$ (e.g. consider the case of $A_i=\mathbb{Z}$ -- there are many different extensions corresponding to the same map to $\Out(\mathbb{Z})$). \end{rmk}

 We will now begin the proof of the relative version of Stallings' theorem.
-It will use ideas from both Dunwoody's proof~\cite{Dunwoody1982} and Kr\"on's proof~\cite{Kroen2010}\footnote{We warn the reader that Kr\"on's paper contains some arguments which are not entirely correct; we will indicate what changes we make below.} of Stallings' theorem, which we now recall.
+It will use ideas from both Dunwoody's proof~\cite{Dunwoody1982} and Kr\"on's proof~\cite{Kroen2010}\footnote{We warn the reader that later parts of Kr\"on's paper are not entirely correct; we only rely on the early, correct sections.} of Stallings' theorem, which we now recall.

 \begin{convention} If $E$ is a set of edges in a graph $\Theta$, we write $\Theta - E$ to mean the graph obtained from $\Theta$ by removing the interiors of edges in $E$. \end{convention}

 \begin{dfn} Let $\Theta$ be a graph.
 A finite subset $E$ of the edge set of $\Theta$ is called a set of \emph{cutting edges} \iff $\Theta - E$ is disconnected and has at least two infinite components.